LAST UPDATED: October 1, 2020

 8.1 California Consumer Privacy Act.
 In compliance with the California Consumer Privacy Act, California residents may request that (a) we inform them of what information we collect, use, and disclose about them, and (b) we delete the information we have collected about them (subject to certain statutory exemptions).

-If California residents would like to know more or submit a request, please visit us here or email us at email@example.com.
+If California residents would like to know more or submit a request, please email us at email@example.com.
 Be aware that we must verify your identity before responding to certain of your requests.
 In connection with such verification efforts, you may be required to provide us with certain pieces of your information (which we will match against what we have in our records) and/or provide us a form of government issued identification.

 California residents may designate an authorized agent to make a request on their behalf under this Section.
 To designate an authorized agent to make a request on your behalf, you must provide a valid power of attorney and a form of government issued identification for both the requester and authorized agent.